“Nothing’s happening! Why isn’t anything happening?”

 - Check the strategy: Are we doing what we committed to?
 Revisit the vision and goals.
 Confirm that the purpose is clear and that there’s general agreement about the values and behavior — “the way we work here.”
 Are we getting the outcomes we anticipated?
 Does everyone know what the requirements are, and their role in meeting them?

 - Check the plan: Was there anything inaccurate or off base in our decisions about what we needed to accomplish?
 Or were there errors made specifically in implementation/execution?
 Are we following our timeline?
 Are the right measurements being done?
 Did we get distracted by something that seemed more urgent or interesting, or which really belongs in next year’s plan?

 - Check the communication: Is there sufficient alignment among the various decision-makers and teams with joint responsibilities or interdependent workloads?
 Are all leaders sending consistent messages to the troops who have to work together to get the job done?
 If not, you’ll see decisions being remade and ongoing recriminations about why things aren’t working — but no forward motion.
-Verify that folks are in synch not merely about what the goals are, but what they mean, and how they are to be carried out.
+Verify that folks are in sync about what the goals are, what they mean, and how they are to be carried out.